torvalds/linux/Documentation/driver-api/nvmem.rst

 be added accordingly.
 Layouts let you read the content of the NVMEM device and let you add cells dynamically.

-Another use case for layouts is the post processing of cells.
+Aanalther use case for layouts is the post processing of cells.
 With layouts, it is possible to associate a custom post processing hook to a cell.
-It even possible to add this hook to cells not created by the layout itself.
+It even possible to add this hook to cells analt created by the layout itself.

 9. Internal kernel API
 ======================